 An overworked dough can happen when using a stand mixer.
 The dough will feel “tight” and tough, as the gluten molecules have become damaged, meaning it will not stretch, only break when you try to pull or roll it.

 The over-kneaded dough cannot be fixed and will result in a rock-hard loaf, so be careful to avoid this mistake.

 Tips for kneading whole wheat bread dough by hand

-One trick I like to use with baking whole wheat bread is to add Vital Wheat Gluten.
-It gives whole wheat bread a better rise and helps combat the heaviness of baking with whole wheat.
-It also helps with elasticity and texture.
+A trick to baking whole wheat bread is to add Vital Wheat Gluten.
+This ingredient will help the bread rise better and combat the heaviness often found in whole wheat bread.
+It will also improve the elasticity and texture of the bread.